Dorian’s winds take damage to a whole new level.

 An AmbuBus has another critical advantage over ambulances in floods and hurricanes.
 A standard school bus has much higher clearance than an ambulance and can drive through a higher level of standing water than an ambulance.

-For more information on the AmbuBus or to download a brochure with complete information on configuration, pricing, installation, and operation click here.
+Download the AmbuBus brochure with complete information on configuration, pricing, installation, and operation.